 2. How to write an Informatics PhD Proposal (3rd March, 2015)

 All second years are expected to take:

-- How to Write an Informatics Research Paper [2nd September 2013] Please find Course materials here.
+- How to Write an Informatics Research Paper [TBD] Please find Course materials here.

 All third year students are expected to take:

 Other Recommended Courses